falconcomputing/falcon-genome/README.md

 | -s | --skip-concat | | (deprecated) produce a set of gVCF/VCF files instead of one |

 ### fcs-genome ug
 This method is the equivalent of UnifiedGenotype in GATK.
 It takes a BAM file as an input and generates a VCF file.
-It accepts options from GATK through --extra-options
+It accepts options from GATK through `--extra-option`

 | Option | Alternative | Argument | Description |
 | --- | --- | --- | --- |